ABridoux/SafeFetching/Sources/SafeFetching/SafeFetching.docc/Articles/build-requests.md

 - specify sorts (optional)
 - get either the build request `NSFetchRequest` with ``Builders/Request/nsValue`` or execute it directly with ``Builders/Request/fetch(in:)``

-Additionally, the "setting" can be performed.
+Additionally, the "setting" step can be performed to set a property of `NSFetchRequest` before using it for fetching the store.

 ### Target